rpouillot/TAGS/README.md

 # TAGS: evaluation of Tests in the Absence of a Gold Standard

-This repository include the R code for the <a href="http://www.thesearemyapps.com/Tags/">TAGS</a> R shiny application.
+This repository includes the R code for the <a href="http://www.thesearemyapps.com/Tags/">TAGS</a> R shiny application.

 The TAGS software can be used to estimate the sensitivity of two or more diagnostic tests in the absence of a gold standard, provided two or more populations with differing prevalences can be cross-classified based on diagnostic test results.